kbengine/kbengine/kbe/src/lib/python/Doc/library/os.path.rst

    Availability: Unix, Windows.

-   .. versionchanged:: 3.2 Added Windows support.
+   .. versionchanged:: 3.2
+      Added Windows support.

 .. function:: samestat(stat1, stat2)

    Return ``True`` if the stat tuples *stat1* and *stat2* refer to the same file.
-   These structures may have been returned by :func:`fstat`, :func:`lstat`, or :func:`stat`.
+   These structures may have been returned by :func:`os.fstat`, :func:`os.lstat`, or :func:`os.stat`.
 This function implements the underlying comparison used by :func:`samefile` and :func:`sameopenfile`.

-   Availability: Unix.
+   Availability: Unix, Windows.

+   .. versionchanged:: 3.4
+      Added Windows support.

 .. function:: split(path)